laldoroty/pvhub/README.md

 Function to predict peculiar velocities given RA (right ascension), Dec (declination), and *CMB-frame* redshift.
 All maps are in redshift-space.
 All maps are limited to z < 0.067 with a flag in the function for extrapolation option.
 Conversion from real-space to redshift space as well as the extrapolation option are explained by [Carr et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021arXiv211201471C).

+This code was modified from its original version (Jan.
+2023) by Lauren Aldoroty, with the following changes:
+1. The code is installable using `python setup.py install` or `pip install -e .`.
+2. Global variables are no longer defined.
+In its place, a class called `pv_object` contains the previously-defined global variables as attributes.
+3. This README was edited accordingly.

+The original location of this code is https://github.com/KSaid-1/pvhub.
+It is used in [this publication](https://arxiv.org/abs/2110.03487).

 ## Maps
 The number of each map is the corresponding flag in `pvhub.py`
 ### default